pedrozavalat/saviia-lib/README.md

 ## License

-`rcer_iot_client_pkg` was created by Pedro Pablo Zavala Tejos.
+`saviialib` was created by Pedro Pablo Zavala Tejos.
 It is licensed under the terms of the MIT license.